Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Eating Lettuce

 As we look at common salad components and whether your cat can eat them, remember that cats can’t live on a strictly herbivorous diet.
-Even if they eat some parts of a salad safely, they need sufficient animal-based proteins to stay healthy.
+Even if they can eat some parts of a salad safely, they need sufficient animal-based proteins to stay healthy.

 IMPORTANT